ZanSara/zansara.github.io/content/posts/outdated/2023-10-26-haystack-series-canals-old.md

 # prints '{"add_two": {"result": 4}}'
 ```

 Creating the pipeline requires no special attention: however, you can now pass a `max_loops_allowed` parameter, to limit looping when it's a risk.
-On the contrary, old Haystack 1.x Pipelines did not support loops at all.
+On the contrary, old Haystack Pipelines did not support loops at all.

 Next, components are added by calling the `Pipeline.add_component(name, component)` method.
-This is also subject to very similar requirements to the previous `pipeline.add_node`:
+This is also subject to very similar limitations to the previous `pipeline.add_node` had:
-- Every component needs a unique name.
+Every component needs a unique name.
-- Some are reserved (for now, only `_debug`).
+Some are reserved (for now, only `_debug`).
-- Instances are not reusable.
+Instances are not reusable.
-- The object needs to be a component.
+The object needs to be a component.
 However, we no longer connect the components to each other using this function because, although it is possible to implement in principle, it feels more awkward to use in the case of loops.

 Consequently, we introduced a new method, `Pipeline.connect()`.
 This method follows the syntax `("producer_component.output_name_", "consumer_component.input_name")`: so we don't simply line up two components one after the other, but we connect one of their outputs to one of their inputs in an explicit manner.

-This change allows pipelines to perform a much more careful validation of such connections.
-As we will discover soon, pipeline components in Haystack 2.0 must declare the type of their inputs and outputs.
-In this way, pipelines not only can make sure that the inputs and outputs exist for the given component, but they can also check whether their types match and can explain connection failures in great detail.
+This change allows Canals to perform a much more careful validation of such connections.
+As we will discover soon, Canals components must declare the type of their inputs and outputs.
+In this way, Canals not only can make sure that the inputs and outputs exist for the given component, but it can also check whether their types match and can explain connection failures in great detail.
 For example, if there were a type mismatch, `Pipeline.connect()` will return an error such as:

 ```markdown
 Cannot connect 'greeter.greeting' with 'add_two.value': their declared input and output